 Most management positions will also require you to be involved in areas like staffing and scheduling.
 You could be responsible for interviewing, hiring, training, and ensuring that each shift is staffed adequately.
 You could also oversee areas like ordering, inventory management, and costing.
 It really depends on the type of business and the scope of your role.

 This position is sometimes similar to that of a food service manager except that it includes the addition of overseeing accommodations.
-Lodging managers, also known as hospitality managers, typically oversee entire facilities that include both accommodations and food services, like hotels and resorts.
+Hospitality managers, also known as lodging managers, typically oversee entire facilities that include both accommodations and food services, like hotels and resorts.
 They tend to focus on overall guest experiences and ensure that the business is organized and profitable.
-Lodging managers can be involved in many areas of financial, human resources, and operations management.
+Hospitality managers can be involved in many areas of financial, human resources, and operations management.

 If you like the sound of this interesting career path, then you may want to consider attending a hospitality management school.
 You could find a program that prepares you to work for all types and sizes of lodging establishments, from small inns to large corporate resorts.

 When you research unique career possibilities in the food industry, you can come up with hundreds of ideas.
 There are multiple niche areas popping up in food service and production.
 Take a look at a few of these exciting possibilities below to see if any of them appeal to you.